-Chris Venezia, LSRP, is a senior operations manager with Mott MacDonald and has over 30 years of experience in the environmental consulting industry ranging from site investigation through remediation, and regulatory compliance and negotiation.
+Chris Venezia, LSRP has over 30 years of experience in the environmental consulting industry ranging from site investigation through remediation, and regulatory compliance and negotiation.
 He will be joined by a group of industry experts to give you up-to-date information on PFAS.

 Steve Barnett, Esq., PE, CIH, MSPH Connell Foley LLP

 J. Margie Gray, PE, Principal Engineer, Mott MacDonald

 James Occhialini, Specialty Services Practice Leader, Alpha Analytical

 Robert Starcher, PhD, PG, Senior Project Geologist, Mott MacDonald

 The February 23-24, 2021 offering of this course was approved for the following credits.
 We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 In addition to 0.65 Rutgers CEUs, this environmental training course is approved for the following credits: